maria15034/MAI-Project/README.md

 Here you will find the following,
 1. The data generation code which is based on the implementation by Dr. Seongbeom Lee from https://github.com/DEARLIBS.
-1. The code I used to pre-process the generated raw data.
+2. The code I used to pre-process the generated raw data.
 3. The code for modelling it using both LSTM and SVR.

 For each section, I will include instructions on how to run it and what files are required.
 More details about the data generation process, data pre-processing and data modelling are all included in my thesis.
+Matlab is required for part 1.
+Parts 2 and 3 are Jupyter Notebooks, so you could use Google Colab for example to run them.